red-hat-storage/downstream-cherry-picker/README.rst

   repository, ``downstream-cherry-picker`` will download and install it for you.

+* If everything cherry-picked cleanly, ``downstream-cherry-picker`` will merge the temporary rhbz- branch back into your original branch and delete the rhbz- branch, so that you're all ready to push your changes to the remote.

 * Automatically fetches the pull request's commits if you don't have the commits in your local clone already.